The cost of living in Spain is generally lower compared to the USA

 Sabadell mortgages

-Sabadell offers a variable interest rate of 1.65% + Euribor 12m.
+Sabadell offers the lowest rate at 3.96%, including Euribor 12m.
 When it comes to repayment, customers have the flexibility to select a term that aligns with their financial situation.
 The available terms for Sabadell mortgage range from 3 to 25 years.

 Santander mortgages